Henry Smith Charity - Holiday Grants for Children

 Schools, youth groups, not-for-profit organisations and charities in the UK are eligible to apply.

 Priority will be given to projects that will benefit disadvantaged and disabled children in the most deprived areas in the UK.
 This means areas that fall within the bottom 20% according to the National Indices of Deprivation.
-For groups of children with disabilities, more flexibilty will be given regarding the level of deprivation.
+For groups of children with disabilities, more flexibility will be given regarding the level of deprivation.

 Location